Every Theme Park in Orlando & Beyond Explained

 1. Walt Disney World

-Walt Disney World Resort in Orlando are made up of four theme parks and two water parks.
+Walt Disney World Resort in Orlando is made up of four theme parks and two water parks.

 Magic Kingdom: Magic Kingdom is Disney’s main theme park and features classic Disney films, including the main attraction, Cinderella’s Castle, as well as Aladdin, Dumbo, and more!
 For younger children (and those young at heart), this is the ultimate starting point for an Orlando theme parks adventure.